solid/authentication-panel/proposals/HttpSignature.md

 * in the example above, the `keyid` is a relative URL pointing to a resource on Alice's POD.

-The main protocol extension from [Signing HTTP Messages](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-04) RFC is that of requiring the `keyid` to be a URL, allowing the resource server to know how to retrieve the `keyid` document in (4).
+The main protocol extension from [Signing HTTP Messages](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-04) RFC is that of requiring the `keyid` to be a URL, allowing the resource server to retrieve the `keyid` document in (4).

-In our example, the Resource Guard on the POD `alice.name` retrieves the resource `</keys/alice>`, and received the following [JSON-LD 1.1](https://json-ld.org/) document:
+In our example, the Resource Guard on the POD `alice.name` retrieves the resource `</keys/alice>` receiving the following [JSON-LD 1.1](https://json-ld.org/) document:

 ```JSON
 {